robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

   340 =-V*((INT(X-U*P)+INT(Z-W*P)AND1)/2+.3)+.2:REM multiply simple gradient by checkerboard
 ```

-My intention in this article is to breakdown the code a little and explain what I think the various lines do.
+My intention in this article is to breakdown the code a little and explain what the various lines do, and so, how it works.

 Here goes!